CenterForAssessment/Washington/Washington_SGP_Report_2013.md

 Establishing thresholds for growth for each student that can be used to make adequacy judgments requires pre-established achievement targets and a time-frame to reach the target for each student against which growth can be assessed (i.e., growth-to-standard).
 Washington state has determined that a timeframe of three years from the establishment of the target is useful for purposes of describing students growth to standard.
-Targets are initially established in the prior academic year, so that in the current year a student is considered to be *catching-up* to or *keeping-up* with proficiency or some other standard (for example, *moving-up* to or
-*staying-up* with an advanced achievement level).
+Targets are initially established in the prior academic year, so that in the current year a student is considered to be *catching-up* to or *keeping-up* with proficiency.
+Other targets may also be considered (for example, *moving-up* to or *staying-up* with an advanced achievement level).

 Specifically in the Washington context, these adequacy categories are defined as: